dph22/dph22.github.io/README.md

 ## Talks

+# 2022

-[Art Entangled](https://cqn-erc.org/world-quantum-day/), invited (online) talk in the World Quantum Day 2022, initiated by CERN and locally co-organized by CONNECT Centre Trinity College Dublin, the University of Dublin, Faculty of Arts, Aarhus University, and Center for Quantum Networks, University of Arizona, April 14, 2022.
+[Art Entangled](https://cqn-erc.org/world-quantum-day/), invited (online) talk in the World Quantum Day 2022, initiated by CERN and locally co-organized by CONNECT Centre Trinity College Dublin, the University of Dublin, Ireland, Faculty of Arts, Aarhus University, Denmark, and Center for Quantum Networks, University of Arizona, USA, April 14, 2022.

 [Creativity and Math as a Common Language](https://www.math.ksu.edu/research/artmathfiles/s22g_diogo_pereira_henriques.html), invited (online) talk in the Art and Math Seminar Spring 2022, organized by the Department of Mathematics at Kansas State University, USA, February 24, 2022.

+# 2021

+[Participation, Participation, Participation](https://kosovoarchitecture.com/diogo-pereira-henriques/), invited (online) talk in the Kosovo Architecture Festival (KAF) 2021, organized under the theme of Alter-Nation by the Kosovo Architecture Foundation in partnership with the Future Architecture Platform, held online in September 28, 2021.
+KAF is dedicated to conversations about the New European Bauhaus and the European Green Deal, under the European Architecture Programme and co-funded by the Creative Europe Programme of the European Union.

 ## Publications